smcalilly/highlighter-rails/README.md

-# Hi Writer
+# Hi-Writer
-Hi Writer is an app for your messy brain.
+Hi-Writer is an app for your messy brain.
 It is a writing tool with version control so you can kill your darlings without losing them forever.
 It is a browser extension to help you read.
 It organizes your projects like a filing cabinet, but with better sorting and searching.
 It is your new treasure chest.

 In tech speak, it's a text editor for writers with a file system-like workflow and version control.